-Black Maternal Health Week, recognized every year from April 11-17, raises awareness of racial disparities in maternal health and aims to enhance the need for community, clinical, research and policy-driven solutions to address Black maternal health issues.
+Black Maternal Health Week, recognized each year during April 11-17, is a national campaign that raises awareness about racial disparities in maternal health and the need to reduce the factors that contribute to pregnancy-related complications and deaths.

 Black women also have a higher risk for gestational diabetes, a type of diabetes that develops during pregnancy.
-In gestational diabetes, the placenta that supplies nutrients to the growing baby produces hormones that interfere with insulin production, so blood sugar levels are not properly controlled.
-As a result, the mother’s blood glucose levels rise, and the excess sugar in her blood is passed on to the baby.
 Gestational diabetes can increase the likelihood of high blood pressure or preeclampsia.

-In addition, Black women have a higher risk of excessive bleeding after childbirth.
+Black women also have a higher risk of excessive bleeding after childbirth.
 A medical emergency known as postpartum hemorrhage can lead to potentially life-threatening blood loss.

 Disparities exist after pregnancy as well.
 Postpartum depression affects about 10 to 20% of women who have given birth.
-The percentages of women who get help for postpartum depression are already very low among White women at 8%, but even lower among Blacks at 4%.
+The percentages of women who get help for postpartum depression are already very low among White women at 8%, but even lower among Black women at 4%.

 Here are some of those steps:

-Attend all of your prenatal appointments and screening exams.
+Attend all your prenatal appointments and screening exams.
+Speak up and raise any concerns.

 If something doesn’t feel right at any point in your pregnancy, call your health care provider.
 Don’t write it off or wait until your next appointment.

-Know the signs that may indicate a potentially life-threatening complication.
+Know the warning signs that may indicate a potentially life-threatening complication.
 Seek immediate care if you experience:

 - Severe headache